NVIDIA/TensorRT/samples/python/onnx_custom_plugin/README.md

   - Removed support for Python versions < 3.10.

 January 2024:
   - Create cublas handle with cublasCreate instead of using the cublasContext argument from attachToContext.
-The cublasContext is still valid if TacticSource::kCUBLAS is enabled.
-TacticSource::kCUBLAS is deprecated.
   - Added the Cublas library as a prerequisite.

 August 2023: